dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 **How is DreamFactory different than hosted “backend as a service” (aka BaaS)?**

 “BaaS” is an acronym for “backend as a service”.
-BaaS companies host their customer’s backend data and provide a number of beneficial features to reduce the amount of server-side code that developers need to write for their mobile applications.
+BaaS companies such as Parse and Kinvey host their customer’s backend data and provide a number of beneficial features to reduce the amount of server-side code that developers need to write for their mobile applications.

 DreamFactory provides the same simplification benefits of BaaS.
 However, DreamFactory is a solution that targets enterprises.
 Therefore, there are some critical differences between BaaS and DreamFactory: